eCommerce Checklist–How to Start an Online Store

 01. Do Your Homework

 As a budding entrepreneur, it’s important for you to do your research before laying the groundwork.
 Investigate what’s been going on in your industry and stay up to date on the latest trends so you can better position yourself in your market.
 Got some major competition?
 Take notes!
 The best way to get ahead of your competitors is to stay completely attuned to what it is they’re doing.
 Check out what works for them and what doesn’t and craft your plan accordingly.
 Aside from researching your industry, it’s also important to research your audience.
 Identify your target, get an understanding of what it is they’re looking for and find a way to make your online store their last stop.

 02. Plan Ahead

 Once your research is done, you’ll be able to start thinking about the actual layout and design of your website.
 Next you’ll want to imagine the structure and flow of your website; like your gorgeous storefront that’s going to reel your visitors in, your product galleries and the beautiful images of your products.
 If possible, organize all of the written content you’ll need and have all of your product images and videos ready in advance.
 Gathering all the materials ahead of time will allow you to seamlessly put the pieces together to create your eCommerce site.

 03. Build Your Stunning Website

 Let’s get down to business!
 The real reason people are scoping out your website is to check out your killer products and your number one goal is to get them to buy.
 In order to have a successful eCommerce website, there are a few things you need to keep in mind and some elements you must have:

 Choose a template

 Your first step when creating your website?
 Choosing the perfect eCommerce template, of course!
 Keep in mind that whatever template you choose can be customized to reflect the products you’re selling.
-Check out a selection of our most popular templates:
+Sell on Wix by using one of our most popular templates: